TL;DR:

 Your portfolio becomes increasingly conservative over time

 As you spend down your portfolio over retirement, a year’s spending becomes a larger share of your remaining assets.
-Fifteen years into retirement, your 3-year cash bucket may represent 30% of your remaining funds (up from 15%).
+Fifteen years into retirement, your 3-year cash bucket may represent 30% of your remaining funds (up from 15%) and your conservative bucket a further 50% (up from 25%).
 Your portfolio may now be 80% defensive—insufficient to provide inflation-linked income over the long haul (at the same level of certainty).

 Ironically, this often occurs when your age pension becomes a more significant part of your income and net assets.
 That shift should actually allow you to take on more risk—not less.